-The Town of Pilot Butte offers two ways in which residents can receive their Utility Notice, Tax Notice, Assessment Notices and receipts; by regular mail or by electronic e-billing or electronic receipts.
+The Town of Pilot Butte offers two ways in which residents can receive their Utility Notice, Tax Notice, Assessment Notices and receipts; by regular mail or by e-notice.

-If you would like to have your Town related notices emailed to you as an electronic EBILL and Town related receipts emailed to you, please note that a Consent Form must be filled out and returned to the Town Office in order for the Town to process your request.
+If you would like to have your Town related notices and Town related receipts sent by e-notice, please note that a Consent Form must be filled out and returned to the Town Office in order for the Town to process your request.
 Please refer to the fillable consent form below.
-By submitting the form to the Town Office, you are agreeing to receive the requested Notices via email.
+By submitting the form to the Town Office, you are agreeing to receive the requested Notices via email/e-notice.

 Consent to the use of e-mail for the delivery of municipal notices includes agreement with the following:

-Please read the following terms and conditions carefully, as they contain important information that should be known before subscribing to the E-bill service.
+Please read the following terms and conditions carefully, as they contain important information that should be known before subscribing to the e-notice service.

 When you agree to the terms and conditions of this service, you will no longer receive a paper invoices from the Town of Pilot Butte.

 The customer is responsible to pay in full and on time.
-Failure to receive or loss of utility statement will not be accepted as reasons for either non-payment or for exemption of late penalties, for timely payment, please provide your banking institution 3 business days.
+Failure to receive or loss of utility/tax notice/e-notice email notification will not be accepted as reasons for either non-payment or for exemption of late penalties.
+For timely payment, please provide your banking institution 3 business days.

 Payments can be made at the town office during regular business hours at 222 Diamond Place by cash, cheque, debit, E-transfer (pbetransfer@sasktel.net) or through OptionPay (for more information on OptionPay click here).